AnnMariaaa/simple_calculator/README.md

 - **Incomplete Expression:** The calculator ensures that an expression is complete before evaluating it, preventing errors caused by incomplete input.

 ## Contribution:
-If you encounter any issues or have suggestions for improvement, feel free to contribute by submitting a pull request or opening an issue on our GitHub repository.
+If you encounter any issues or have suggestions for improvement, feel free to contribute by submitting a pull request or opening an issue on the GitHub repository.